 Garlic and ginger show up together in quite a few Asian recipes, which may lead those who are unfamiliar with these seasonings to confuse them or to believe that they are related.
 Garlic and ginger are known for bringing assertive, complex flavors to food and are widely available all over the world.
 That said, they have some major differences.
-We will take a look at the distinctive characteristics of each spice in this SPICEography Showdown.
+Let’s compare the two.

 How do garlic and ginger differ?